-Last week I attended a public forum co-hosted by the Australian Speak Easy Association and the Australian Stuttering Research Centre of the University of Sydney.
+Last week I attended a public forum co-hosted by the Australian Speak Easy Association and the Australian Stuttering Research Centre.
 The focus was on how to help school-age children who stutter in the classroom.

 But, for me, the highlight was hearing several adults who stutter recount some of their experiences at school.
 Not everyone who stutters had difficulties at school – there were some examples of people who had wonderful teachers and peers supporting them at school.
 But there were some harrowing stories, too, for example about:

 - being teased and bullied by other students;